 Tables 6 and 7 identify current program priority projects in the near and longterm, respectively.
-Near-term projects anticipated between 2019 and 2022 are shown on Table 6, while long-term projects scheduled for 2023 through 2029 are shown on Table 7.
+Near-term projects anticipated between 2020 and 2023 are shown in Table 6, while long-term projects scheduled for 2024 through 2030 are shown in Table 7.
 Planning work for the Grant Line and Kasson Road Improvements Study began Spring 2014 and resulted in the approval of an Environmental Impact Report in December 2018.
-Further project development focusing on discussion with Union Pacific Railroad began in spring 2019 and is expected to conclude in 2020, at which time final project design and right-of-way acquisition will begin.
+Further project development focusing on discussion with Union Pacific Railroad began in spring 2019 and is expected to conclude in 2021, at which time final project design and right-of-way acquisition will begin.